 Welcome to the Sonography Program of Red Rocks Community College.

 Sonography (Ultrasound) is one of the dynamic, fast-paced, rapidly advancing fields within Medical Imaging.
 The five semester (21 months), full-time program at RRCC prepares students for entry-level positions in the field.
 (Download an information packet about the sonography program here.)
+Please note new general prerequisite course requirements for 2015 in the information packet.

 The highly skilled professional who performs ultrasound examinations in a clinical facility is known as a sonographer, ultrasonographer, or ultrasound technologist.
 There are various specialties within the field that include the abdomen, obstetrics and gynecology, vascular, neurosonography, and echocardiography.
 The sonographer is a key member of the health care team that provides individualized care to a variety of patients utilizing highly technical instrumentation to create and interpret images of the internal organs, tissues, and blood flow.